XMNNguyen/ECS179/ecs179_project/PressKit.md

 ## The Team

-Cowtech consists of six UC Davis computer science students: Alec, Alex, Cameron, Devin, Eric, and Justin.
-Each held their own in terms of development for TOI, with every member taking ownership of a certain aspect of the game (main role) and then some (sub-role).

 | Developer       | Main Role                | Sub-Role              |
 | --------------- | ------------------------ | --------------------- |
 | Ian O'Connell   | Producer                 | Press Kit and Trailer |